 The Best Neighborhoods in Istanbul To Buy Property

 Being the business and economic hub, Istanbul is an incredibly diverse city.
-So, any working expat or retirees relocating to the country can explore Istanbul’s many districts to find an ideal destination for real estate investment.
+So, any working expat or retiree relocating to the country can explore Istanbul’s many districts to find an ideal destination for real estate investment.
 In the span of two decades, Istanbul has experienced a dramatic change in aesthetic looks.
 It has expanded outwards into beautiful surrounding districts, offering expats the benefits of city life without any hassle.
 The following are some popular neighborhoods in Istanbul that you can consider for real estate investment.

 Nisantasi is an expensive neighborhood with fancy restaurants and shops.
 The good options start at $250,000.
 One great thing is that investing in Nisantasi will mark you eligible for citizenship by investment program.